 We all want to make a difference and support a cleaner and greener Brisbane by taking small actions in our homes, like recycling.
-Yet, despite our good intentions, we often get stuck wondering what can be recycled, where it goes once collected each fortnight, and why it matters.
+Yet, despite our good intentions, we often get stuck wondering what can be recycled, where it goes once collected every fortnight, and why it matters.

-Luckily, we’ve asked our curious eco-conscious detectives to help bust some of the most common misconceptions about recycling in Brisbane!
+Let's bust some of the most common misconceptions about recycling in Brisbane!

 Myth 1: If I put one wrong thing in my recycling bin, I’ve ruined a whole truck of recycling